• Details

 Whiteman Loop (2 hours)

-This easy route follows a series of three small lakes and bush trails joining Blachford and Long Lakes, and back to the lodge.
-Included in this trip is experiencing the now abandoned Cadieux family cabin on the Francois river system.
+Follow a scenic route across three small lakes and bush trails connecting Blachford and Long Lakes before returning to the lodge.
+Along the way, visit the now-abandoned Cadieux family cabin on the Francois River system.

 Ice Pressure Ridges on Great Slave Lake (3 hours)

-A pleasant winding trail heads from the lodge at Blachford to Thor Lake, a rare mineral exploration camp.
-From there you head south on bush trails and join an old mine access road to overlook the East Arm of mighty Great Slave Lake and Blanchet Island.
-Then wind down a trail to the lake itself, to see close-up how the constant pressure of wind, currents and moon can create cracks on the surface and throw up blocks and ridges of ice.
+Set off on a winding trail from the lodge to Thor Lake, a remote mineral exploration camp.
+From there, head south on bush trails and an old mine access road for a panoramic view of the East Arm of Great Slave Lake and Blanchet Island.
+Continue down to the lake itself, where you can witness how wind, currents, and the moon’s gravitational pull create striking cracks, ridges, and towering ice formations.

-Watta Lake - Historic Cabins and Waterfalls (6 hours)
+Watta Lake – Historic Cabins & Waterfalls (6 hours)

-Travel the network of lakes around Blachford and visit what's left of the 1950s homestead of Henry and Mary Cadieux at Francois River.
-See open water rapids before crossing beaver ponds and travelling across more lakes and portages to visit a waterfall on the Beaulieu River.
-Head to an abandoned log cabin where many travellers’ names are inscribed on the walls and enjoy lunch around a camp fire.
+Explore a network of frozen lakes around Blachford, stopping at the remains of a 1950s homestead on the Francois River.
+See open water rapids before crossing beaver ponds and frozen portages to reach a stunning waterfall on the Beaulieu River.
+Visit an abandoned log cabin, where travellers’ names are inscribed on the walls, and enjoy a campfire lunch in the wilderness.

-Ice and Exploration - The Ultimate Great Slave Circular Tour (8 hours)
+Ice & Exploration – The Ultimate Great Slave Circular Tour (8 hours)

-Covering almost 100km, this is the ultimate trip to view the majesty of North America’s deepest lake.
-Follow a series of winding trails to an old geologist’s cabin and the remains of the ‘Rex Cafe’, a mining camp dating back to the 1930s.
-Then it’s down onto the lake’s East Arm to see the incredible ice pressure ridges.
-Search the shorelines for prehistoric rocks then head back to the mainland and snuggle into the ‘Hole in the Wall’.
-This inlet provides shelter from the frequent high winds of the East Arm.
-Warm by a roaring campfire with a hot lunch before making your way back to the lodge.
+Covering nearly 100 km, this adventure showcases the immense beauty of North America’s deepest lake.
+Travel along winding trails to an old geologist’s cabin and the remnants of the ‘Rex Cafe,’ a 1930s mining camp.
+Descend onto the East Arm of Great Slave Lake to witness its dramatic ice pressure ridges, search for prehistoric rocks along the shoreline, and take shelter in the ‘Hole in the Wall’—a secluded inlet offering respite from the East Arm’s strong winds.
+Warm up by a roaring campfire and enjoy a hot lunch before heading back to the lodge.

 Departure via ski-plane to Yellowknife.
 If you're not ready to leave, we can add extra nights and excursions to extend your Northern Lights holiday in Canada.